NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 This series consists of oral history materials that shed light on the experiences of Greensboro residents during the war.
 Materials include interview notes, cassette tapes, and transcripts of selected interviews.
 The oral history interviews were conducted by both Guilford College student Meg Breeden and Dr. Stoesen.

 Within this series are notes that Dr. Stoesen made from telephone interviews with Greensboro residents Huger King and Lacy McAlister.
 Mayor of Greensboro from 1940 to 1942, King details the reasons why the Army wished to build a training center and the benefits that modernization brought (5:1).
-A former office manager with Pilot Life Insurance, McAlister describes appropriations of office space by the Army Air Force and the inconveniences such appropriations caused (5:2).
+A former office manager with Pilot Life Insurance, McAlister describes appropriations of office space by the Army Air Forces and the inconveniences such appropriations caused (5:2).

 The oral history materials also include recordings of Greensboro residents, including former city manager Henry Yancey, describing life during the war years.
 Selected transcripts are filed with their respective tapes.
 Mrs. Jool describes her employment at the O.R.D. as a mail clerk as well as local events, interactions with prisoners of war, and the responsibilities of women during the war (5:4).
 Mrs. Katharine Ravenel recounts her hospitality towards soldiers by providing them shelter, food, and lodging (5:5).
 An interview with Mrs. Eula Whitley and Mrs. Rosa Vines provides an African American perspective with a particular emphasis on segregated facilities and the roles of women (5:7).